NRCan/RICorDE/README.md

 ![img](/img/cover.png)

-To read more about the algorithm, its performance and applications, see [Bryant 2022](https://nhess.copernicus.org/articles/22/1437/2022/nhess-22-1437-2022.html).
+To read more about the algorithm, and its performance and applications, see [Bryant 2022](https://nhess.copernicus.org/articles/22/1437/2022/nhess-22-1437-2022.html).

 ## Installation
 RICorDE is a standalone application built on QGIS python bindings.
 Before using, ensure the following are installed: